stef/libsphinx/python/README.md

 returns the raw 32 byte password.

-The functions for the PAKE protocol are not yet exposed.
+The functions for the PAKE (OPAQUE) protocol are not yet exposed.

 ## Server/Client